2022 Medicare Physician Fee Schedule Final Rule

 Performing a Medicare Physician Fee Schedule Search

-Go to the Centers for Medicare & Medicaid Services (CMS) website to search the Medicare Physician Fee Schedule (MPFS).
+Go to the CMS website to search the Medicare physician fee schedule.
 The MPFS search page is an easily accessible way to find payment information for services.
 Payment can be searched by locality to find the variation in reimbursement from region to region.
 Additionally, searches can be performed with or without modifiers to help determine the exact reimbursement for a service performed.

 From the overview page, click Start Search.
 You will be taken to a page with terms and agreements.
-Select Agree to be redirected to the search page.
+Select Agree to be redirected to the Medicare Fee Schedule search page.

 - Field: Select a year.
 You can select this year (2017) to determine reimbursement for current services or search previous years.